Wildfire suppression: Rehabilitation

-Constructed firelines, breaks, safety zones and other items may damage soil systems, encouraging erosion from surface run-off and gully formation.
+Constructed fire-lines, breaks, safety zones and other items can all damage soil systems and affect both wild and human life, as well as how people decide to tackle there rehabilitation tactics and the types of regulations that can be implemented, encouraging erosion from surface run-off and gully formation which are things that can actually be worked at by gathering volunteers that all gather at specific agencies that specify in allowing people to have hands on experience and to actually effect the environment themselves.
 The loss of plant life from the fire also contributes to erosion.
-Construction of waterbars, the addition of plants and debris to exposed soils and other measures help to reduce this.
+Construction of waterbars, the addition of plants and debris to exposed soils and other measures help to reduce this hence why agencies and groups such as the NSW, garner support from government agencies and get certain perks such as approved regulations for rehabilitation and combat purposes, and financial support to further help the volunteers when they help out.

-Fires at the wildland-urban interface
+Fires at the wildland–urban interface

 Wildfires can pose risks to human settlement in three main scenarios.
-The first can happen at the classic wildland-urban interface, where urban or suburban development borders wild land.
-The second happens at the mixed wildland-urban interface, where homes or small communities are interspersed throughout a wild area, and the boundary between developed and non-developed land is undefined.
-The third occurs in the occluded wildland-urban interface, where pockets of wild land are enclosed within cities.
+The first can happen at the classic wildland–urban interface, where urban or suburban development borders wild land.
+The second happens at the mixed wildland–urban interface, where homes or small communities are interspersed throughout a wild area, and the boundary between developed and non-developed land is undefined.
+The third occurs in the occluded wildland–urban interface, where pockets of wild land are enclosed within cities.

 Expansive urbanization and other human activity in areas adjacent to wildlands is a primary reason for the catastrophic structural losses experienced in wildfires.
-Continued development of wildland-urban interface firefighting measures and the rebuilding of structures destroyed by fires has been met with criticism.
+Continued development of wildland–urban interface firefighting measures and the rebuilding of structures destroyed by fires has been met with criticism.
 Communities such as Sydney and Melbourne in Australia have been built within highly flammable forest fuels.
-The city of Cape Town, South Africa lies on the fringe of the Table Mountain National Park.
-In the western United States from the 1990s to 2007, over 8.5 million new homes were constructed on the wildland-urban interface.
+The city of Cape Town, South Africa, lies on the fringe of the Table Mountain National Park.
+In the western United States from the 1990s to 2007, over 8.5 million new homes were constructed on the wildland–urban interface.

 Fuel buildup can result in costly, devastating fires as more new houses and ranches are built adjacent to wilderness areas.
 However, the population growth in these fringe areas discourages the use of current fuel management techniques.
 Smoke from fires is an irritant and a pollutant.
 Attempts to thin out the fuel load may be met with opposition due to the desirability of forested areas.
 Wildland goals may be further resisted because of endangered species protections and habitat preservation.
 The ecological benefit of fire is often overridden by the economic benefits of protecting structures and lives.
 Additionally, federal policies that cover wildland areas usually differ from local and state policies that govern urban lands.

 In North America, the belief that fire suppression has substantially reduced the average annual area burned is widely held by resource managers, and is often thought to be self-evident.
 However, this belief has been the focus of vocal debate in the scientific literature.